evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Drivetrain

 BYD Tang EV600 has an all-wheel drive system supported by two motors.
 One on each axle.
+The motors used are [Induction Motors](../../../../technology/motors/asm/) at front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at rear axle.

 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 190 mm.